Spooky757/fraud-monitoring/README.md

 ## Wiring the two repos together

-The entire coupling is three files.
-Nothing else is shared.
+The files required for compatibility between the repos is three files.

 | Artifact | Written by | Read by |
 |---|---|---|